vanbanTruong/deterministicSOM/README.md

 # deterministicSOM
-Implementation of IEEE Big Data 19 paper "A deterministic self-organizing map approach and its application on satellite data based cloud type classification".
+The implementation of IEEE Big Data 19 paper "A deterministic self-organizing map approach and its application on satellite data based cloud type classification".
 Detailded information can be found in [deterministicSOM](https://ieeexplore.ieee.org/abstract/document/8622558).

 ## Instructions
 1. Clone this repository.